Beijzum/2800-202410-DTC04/README.md

 If there are still AIs present in the game, then the AIs will randomly choose a player to eliminate from the game.
 The AIs will win when there are more AIs than humans.

 Afterwards, the game will continue into the next round with a new random prompt until the humans or AIs claim victory.

-## Contributing/Suggestions

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Licensing